Robert Byron (travel writer): Biography

 Byron's great, though unreciprocated, passion was for Desmond Parsons, younger brother of the 6th Earl of Rosse, who was regarded as one of the most charismatic men of his generation.
-They lived together in Peking, in 1935, where Parsons developed Hodgkin's disease, of which he died in Zurich, in 1937, when only 26 years old.
+They lived together in Peking, in 1935, where Parsons developed Hodgkin's disease, of which he died in Zurich, in 1937, at 26 years old.
 Byron was left devastated.

 Death, reputation and legacy

 Byron died aged 35 in 1941, during World War II, when the ship on which he was travelling was torpedoed en route to West Africa.
 Byron was destined for Egypt and would likely have transshipped on arrival and continued his journey via the Cape.
-The SS Jonathan Holt was attacked by an U-97, a Type VIIC submarine, in the North Atlantic off Cape Wrath.
+The SS Jonathan Holt was torpedoed by U-97, a Type VIIC submarine, in the North Atlantic off Cape Wrath.
 His body was never found.

 An acquaintance from early days, Evelyn Waugh noted Byron's gumption.
 In 1929 he wrote to Henry Yorke "I hear Robert has beaten us all by going to India in an aeroplane which is the sort of success which I call tangible."
 But writing in 1948, Waugh said of Byron in a letter to Harold Acton: "It is not yet the time to say so but I greatly disliked Robert in his last years & think he was a dangerous lunatic better off dead."
 The passionately anti-communist Waugh believed that during the 1930s Byron had become pro-Soviet, though Byron's – and Waugh's – biographer Christopher Sykes firmly denied any such sympathy on Byron's part.